100+ Offline Activities to Reduce Screen Time

 Ages 4+

 Drawing is one of the earliest forms of artistic activity that children learn how to do.
-According to Scholastic, even adults discover the relaxation and self-expression benefits of drawing, sketching, and coloring.
+Even adults discover the relaxation and self-expression benefits of drawing, sketching, and coloring (Source: Scholastic).
 Children have a similar experience, with the added advantage of motor skills development.
 Kids can practice free-form sketching or coloring in order to boost creativity and improve their ability to focus or to encourage educational learning, whether you’re teaching a child geography, animals, colors, or even numbers.
 For parents and teachers, these inexpensive activities require limited preparation and are well-suited to travel.
 Additionally, coloring books and sketch pads can be used by students of all ages which makes it one of the best offline activities.

 Our recommendations: